 The University is not responsible for loss or damage to the personal property of occupants.
 Each resident is urged to provide security of their own belongings by locking rooms and carrying personal property insurance.
 Parents should check their homeowner's policy to make sure that their student's belongings are included in their policy.
 This type of insurance is available through a private insurance company for which the Housing and Residence Life Office provides a brochure to the residents.

-Thefts should be reported to the Community Director and the University Police.
+Thefts should be reported to the Housing Staff and the University Police.

 Staff should monitor the use and/or abuse of the lounge facilities.
 Please remind students that it is not the housekeeping staff's job to clean up unnecessary messes or to have to rearrange furniture every morning.